From start to finish: Tips for a successful locums assignment

 At some locations, a hospital representative will help you get oriented on the first day.
 “And then the second time, you’re on your own,” adds Dr. Sloan.

-You’ll also meet the team you’re going to work with.
+You’ll also meet the team you’ll work with.
 Pro tip: Dr. Sloan strongly recommends writing down their names.

 “It’s respectful to write down names,” she says.
 “And then you’ll meet the OR nurse supervisor, and believe me, you better write her name down.
 It's the little things that people notice about you, the type of worker you're going to be.
 In return, they’ll be more willing to help you while you're there and make your life easier.”